Orchestre de la Suisse Romande: History

 Following the announcement of Janowski's scheduled 2012 departure, attempts to secure Bertrand de Billy and Kazuki Yamada as the OSR's next artistic leader did not come to fruition.
 In September 2010, the OSR named Neeme Järvi as its ninth artistic and musical director, and in parallel, Yamada as principal guest conductor, with both appointments effective as of 2012, with initial contracts of 3 years for both conductors.
 Järvi has commercially recorded with the OSR for the Chandos label.
 He concluded his OSR directorship after the 2014–2015 season.

 Jonathan Nott first guest-conducted the OSR in October 2014.
 Following these concert appearances, in January 2015, the OSR named Nott its next music and artistic director, effective January 2017.
 The OSR formalised the new contract and relationship with Nott in March 2016.
 In February 2021, the OSR announced the conversion of Nott's OSR contract into an evergreen, open-ended lifetime agreement with no set final date.
+Following news reports in 2023 of a revised contract end date of 2026 for Nott's OSR contract, Nott is scheduled to conclude his OSR tenure at the close of the 2025-2026 season.

+In 2023, Pierluigi Christophe Orunesu's company Cyber'Art developed the 'icologram' initiative, a digital startup enabling virtual artist presence, and collaborated with the OSR to record the first holographic symphonic performance presented at Artgenève 2024.
+In 2025, the OSR unveiled 'Virtual Hall', an immersive virtual reality platform also developed with Cybel'Art, to offer 360-degree video and spatial audio from multiple stage perspectives, conceptualised by Orunesu and premiered at Artgenève 2025.